sinclairzx81/sidewinder/readme.md

 // ---------------------------------------------------------------------------
 // Service
 //
 // Services provide concrete implementations for Contracts.
-Service receive
+Services receive
-// a unique identifier for each new request.
-Implementations can use this
+// a unique clientId identifier for each new request.
+Implementations can
-// identifier to associate the clientId with state required for the request.
+// use this identifier to link associated state for the request.
+The following
-// The following code implements the `server` Contract methods.
+// code implements the server contract methods.
 //
 // ---------------------------------------------------------------------------